-Vanuatu is an island nation in the South Pacific Ocean.
+Vanuatu is an island nation in the South Pacific.
 The archipelago was formed from volcanic activity.
 It was believed that the first inhabitants in Vanuatu came in contact with Europeans during the 1600s.
 However, the history of the country remains obscure to this day.
 It officially became the Republic of Vanuatu in 1980.
-Before travel to Vanuatu, check out our brief guide about its culture and must-see attractions.
+Before traveling to Vanuatu, check out our brief guide about its culture and must-see attractions.

-This archipelago is shaped like the letter Y and is made up of approximately 82 small islands, all of which were formed from volcanic origin.
+This archipelago is shaped like the letter Y and is made up of approximately 82 small islands, which are all of volcanic origin.
 Only 65 of the 82 islands are inhabited.
 Up to this day, there are several active volcanoes in Vanuatu.
 Among the most active volcano is Mount Yasur and Lopevi.

 Aside from its volcanic features, Vanuatu is also made of tropical forests with several indigenous flora and fauna species.
 Meanwhile, the country features a mostly tropical climate.
 The weather can shift from hot to rainy all throughout the year with cyclones visiting the country about 4 times a year.

 Currency: The official currency in Vanuatu is Vatu.